-Our fondue was prompted via a press release from cheesemonger Paxton & Whitfield and the arrival of an orchard selection box from Sainsbury’s containing different varieties of 4 apples and 2 pears (throughout the season they stock up to 57 varieties of English apples and 10 varieties of pears).
-The fondue set was extracted from the back of the under sink cupboard, and a bottle of meths was bought from one of the less salubrious shops in the North End Road.
+Our fondue was prompted via a press release from cheesemonger Paxton & Whitfield and the arrival of an orchard selection box from Sainsbury’s.
+We extracted the fondue set from the back of the under sink cupboard, and bought a bottle of meths from one of the less salubrious shops in the North End Road.

-The fondue was made with Stilton melted into cider with cubes of Ed’s sourdough and pieces of apple and pear to dip.
-Although very rich, the fruit cut through the cheese nicely and the combination of this very English fondue was really rather good, and one to be repeated once per year, regardless of skiing or Olympics.
+The fondue consists of Stilton melted into cider.
+We ate it with sourdough and apple and pear to dip, as Stilton is delicious with orchard fruits.
+Although very rich, the fruit cut through the cheese nicely and we will be eating it again, skiing or no skiing.

 Recipe: English Stilton Fondue with Apples & Pears